mjordan/bagit_indexer/README.md

 Further possiblities include:

-* On moving Bags to a different storage location, update their "source_path" values in the Elasticsearch index
+* On moving Bags to a different storage location, update their "bag_location" values in the Elasticsearch index
 * Add the ability to index specific data files within the Bags, to assist in discovery and management
 * Validate the Bags before they are indexed and log any validation errors; also log errors indexing in Elasticsearch
 * Develop a desktop or web-based app that performs functions similar to this command-line tool